natasaignjatovic05/group-5-imdb-labmt-project/README.md

 ### Interpretation of the boxplot

 The boxplot shows that the distribution of labMT happiness scores for high-rated reviews is shifted upward relative to low-rated reviews.
 The median for the high-rated group is clearly above the median for the low-rated group, which matches the numerical result that high-rated reviews have a higher average happiness score.

 At the same time, the two groups still overlap.
 This is important because it shows that not every high-rated review is strongly positive in wording, and not every low-rated review is strongly negative.
 Reviews often mix praise, criticism, plot summary, irony, and genre-specific vocabulary.
 The boxplot therefore supports a real group-level difference, while also showing that lexical happiness is only one dimension of review language.

 ## Critical Reflection

-This project explores how a lexicon-based approach can be used to analyze sentiment in IMDb movie reviews.
-Using the labMT word list, we computed average happiness scores for reviews and compared them across rating bands.
-The results suggest that higher-rated reviews tend to have higher happiness scores, indicating that the lexicon captures some meaningful differences in language.
-Bootstrapping was also useful for estimating the uncertainty around these differences.

-However, lexicon-based methods have clear limitations.
-They treat words independently and do not account for context, negation, or sarcasm, which can affect how sentiment is expressed in reviews.
-In addition, grouping reviews into rating bands may simplify patterns that exist across the full rating scope.
-Because of these limitations, the results should be interpreted as an evaluation of how well the labMT lexicon works on this dataset rather than a perfect measure of review sentiment.

 ## How to Run
 ```bash